 This is a Full time one-year course, which runs from September to May.
 Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

 This course is an excellent upskilling and portfolio course for students who wish to progress to either media or TV/film degrees or employment.
 Students gain highly practical skills in a range of techniques used in today’s TV and digital film industry.
-Areas covered include: drama, documentary news packages and single camera interviews.
-Graduates have received offers of direct entry to second year in the BA in Film and TV in IADT (National Film School), and offers of both second and third year advanced entry in the BA in Film Broadcasting in DKIT.
+Areas covered include drama, documentary news packages, and single-camera interviews.
+Graduates have received offers of a direct entry to the second year in the BA in Film and TV in IADT (National Film School), and offers of both second and third-year advanced entry in the BA in Film Broadcasting in DKIT.

 - Relevant Level 5 QQI Award

 - For Mature applicants (aged 21 or over) – appropriate experience will be considered in lieu of formal qualifications.
 Note: Mature applicants may be entitled to VTOS funding.
 For details about VTOS, please contact the college.

 - Applicants whose first language is not English require level B2 competency on the CEFR language framework.
 Applicants may be required to undergo English language testing to establish their language competency.

 - Film and Digital Video Production

 Level 6 QQI Award Film and Television Production (6M18534)